The Department of Surgery has long been known and respected for its quality and volume of clinical patient care.

-Comprised of eight divisions — general surgery, trauma, surgical critical and acute care surgery, transplant and hepato-pancreato-biliary surgery, plastic and reconstructive surgery, oral and maxillofacial surgery, otolaryngology, urology and endocrinology surgery — the University of Arizona College of Medicine – Phoenix Department of Surgery envisions a future of growth in surgery education, the establishment of research collaborations and also continued exceptional patient health care.
+Comprised of eight divisions — general surgery, trauma, surgical critical care and acute care surgery, transplant and hepato-pancreato-biliary surgery, plastic and reconstructive surgery, oral and maxillofacial surgery, otolaryngology, urology and endocrine surgery — the University of Arizona College of Medicine – Phoenix Department of Surgery envisions a future of growth in surgery education, the establishment of research collaborations and also continued exceptional patient health care.

 We are also dedicated to: